What happens when visitors click your online ad? They:

-The pre-click and post-click experience for your visitors needs to be natural and continuous.
-Don’t have your ad promise something that your landing page (or any other page that comes after it) doesn’t deliver.
+The pre-click and post-click landing page for your visitors needs to be natural and continuous.
+Don’t have your ad promise something that your post-click landing page (or any other page that comes after it) doesn’t deliver.

 Segment your visitors based on campaigns, demographics, need, etc. Use this segmentation information to optimize your visitors’ marketing journey further down the funnel, from the awareness stage to the decision stage.